kostadin-tonchekliev/freeshare/README.md

 Update the app.py file with your own settings.
 ```
     app.config['SECRET_KEY'] = '************************' #Change this to something unique
-    savefolder = 'files' #Change this to the folder you want to save the files to
     domain = 'http://127.0.0.1' #Change this to the domain you want to serve the files from
 ```
 Optional Settings: